I began my time at West Coast University in August 2014. I started nursing core at the OC campus in January 2015.

 I gave birth to my son & continued to wonder how I was going to pass my finals week 9 and if I would be able to continue the program.
 I managed to be successful and passed all of my final examinations for Med Surg II and was able to transition seamlessly into my next term!
 I did not have to take any time off.
 Up next was my obstetric rotation/term ironically!

-Somehow, I managed to complete the rest of nursing school, with Zero absences!
-I am a Single mother and I was extrememly doubtful that I would ever be able to complete my nursing program once my son was born.
+Somehow, I managed to complete the rest of nursing school, with zero absences!
+I am a single mother and I was extremely doubtful that I would ever be able to complete my nursing program once my son was born.
 I have an amazing support system at home; I credit my parents for being so nurturing & helpful!

 I graduated from West Coast University in October 2016, and passed my NCLEX in December 2016.
 I look forward to landing a job hopefully in Obstetrics/Labor & Delivery.
 My personal journey during nursing school led me to discover my passion for obstetric nursing, and I hope to use my story & passion to help other mothers and babies.

 I completed my nursing program for myself & my son, but mostly I was inspired to finish because I want to help mothers & babies.
 I had the privilege of re-visiting obstetric nursing during my last term (preceptorship), and I realized that there is nothing else that I would rather do in nursing than take care of moms & babies!
 I hope that my personal story of being a single mother & overcoming the odds to graduate from a Bachelor's level nursing program will give hope to others and inspire them to never stop pursuing what is important to them.

 I grew so much as a person and as a nurse during my time at WCU.
 I went from beginner nursing student, nervous & unsure, to graduating as a capable student nurse who could take on challenges confidently.